-A useful convention that allows you to work with many different problems comfortably together in the same working directory is
+A useful convention that allows you to work with many different problems comfortably together in the same workspace is

-- gather together all variables for any well defined and separate problem in a data frame under a suitably informative name; - when working with a problem attach the appropriate data frame at position 2, and use the working directory at level 1 for operational quantities and temporary variables; - before leaving a problem, add any variables you wish to keep for future reference to the data frame using the \$ form of assignment, and then detach(); - finally remove all unwanted variables from the working directory and keep it as clean of left-over temporary variables as possible.
+- gather together all variables for any well defined and separate problem in a data frame under a suitably informative name; - when working with a problem attach the appropriate data frame at position 2, and use the workspace at level 1 for operational quantities and temporary variables; - before leaving a problem, add any variables you wish to keep for future reference to the data frame using the \$ form of assignment, and then detach(); - finally remove all unwanted variables from the workspace and keep it as clean of left-over temporary variables as possible.

-In this way it is quite simple to work with many problems in the same directory, all of which have variables named \mathbf{x} , \mathbf{y} and \mathbf{z} , for example.
+In this way it is quite simple to work with many problems in the same directory, all of which have variables named x, y and z, for example.